 Warning!
 Embedding typeforms on websites using the insecure and unencrypted HTTP protocol is not supported.
 Make sure to embed your form on an HTTPS website, where the data flow between the client and the server is secured by encryption.
 If you don't have an HTTPS website yet, you can obtain an SSL certificate from your hosting company.

-To get started, log in to your Typeform account, open the typeform you want to embed, and click on the Share panel, where you can see our embed options under Embed in a web page:
+To get started, log in to your Typeform account, open the typeform you want to embed, click on the Share panel, and then click Embed in a web page.
+You can then see our embed options on the right:

-Alternately, if your typeform hasn't been published yet, click Publish from the Create panel to view a pop-up menu with the same embedding options available on the Share panel.
+If your typeform hasn't been published yet, you can click Publish from the Create panel to view a pop-up menu with the same embedding options available on the Share panel.

 Note!
-You don't have to re-embed an existing typeform when you make changes to it, but make sure to hit Publish so your updates show up in the embedded version.
+You don't have to re-embed an existing typeform when you make changes to the form itself, but make sure to hit Publish so your updates show up in the embedded version.

 Read on to learn more about each of the six embed options.